Artificial intelligence tools for information retrieval, research, and teaching

 Special Features:

 Elicit includes several built-in tools for literature review and data analysis.
-The basic tool allows users to search for academic papers and extract specific information from them in table format.
+The basic tool (find papers) allows users to search for academic papers and extract specific information from them in table format.
 After formulating a research question, the tool suggests possible improvements to the query.
 Once the search is run, in addition to the results table, Elicit displays a chat tab for interacting with the papers and another tab suggesting potential table columns based on the research question.
 Users can adopt these suggested columns or create custom ones.

-It is possible to select multiple results from the table and click “Search citation trails” to enrich the semantic search through citation connections—this feature previously worked but is temporarily inactive following a version update and is expected to return soon.
+It was possible to select multiple results from the table and click “Search citation trails” to enrich the semantic search through citation connections—this feature previously worked but is temporarily inactive following a version update and is expected to return soon.

 Users can also upload PDF files to a personal library for analysis and “conversation.”
 The library supports organizing files into collections and detecting duplicates.

-Another built-in tool, “Summarize concepts,” provides a list of key concepts on a given topic.
-Recently, Elicit introduced a Research Report feature that generates a report based on a research question.
+The Research Report feature that generates a report based on a research question.
 The report covers a limited number of articles and cannot be edited in the free plan (but can be downloaded as a PDF).
 In the paid version, users can generate extended reports, edit them, and add chosen papers.
 The number of reports that can be created per month in the free plan is limited.

 Search results can be exported as CSV, RIS, or BibTeX files — available only in the paid plan.